 Overview:

-A timeless classic, the crew cut keeps hair short on the sides with slightly more length on top.
-This cut is clean, masculine, and versatile.
+An old standby, the crew cut has hair cut short on the sides with a little more length on top.
+This cut is sleek, masculine, and works well for most face shapes.

 Best For: Round and square face shapes

-Styling Tip: Add a light hold gel or wax for a subtle shine.
+Styling Tip: Add a light hold gel or wax for a subtle sheen.

 High and Tight